NurseGrid Mobile Support

 Notes can be edited at any time, and you can always delete your notes if they're no longer relevant.
 Your colleagues won't be able to see your notes when they view your schedule.

-Then, in the Change Multiple Shifts at Once section, tap Delete Multiple Shifts.
-A notification will pop up, prompting you to tap on all of the shifts that you would like to delete.
-Tap "Close" on the pop-up message, then select the shifts you'd like to delete.
+Then, in the Change Multiple Shifts at Once section, tap Delete Multiple Events.
+Select the shifts you'd like to delete.
 Once selected, press "Delete" in the top-right corner.
 A second notification will appear to confirm you want to delete these shifts.
 Confirm and your calendar will update accordingly.

 With NurseGrid, you can manage your entire schedule right from your smartphone.
 Add shifts, meetings, and appointments to your calendar using NurseGrid's various shift types.

 - Regular Shifts may be your most used shift type unless you typically work as a charge nurse.
 These shifts will show up on your calendar with:

 - a setting sun for swing shifts (evening),